amoslanka/notify/README.md

 For example, if you generate a notification named "announcement", you would then create an announcement notification by calling `Notify.create :announcement, to: User.all`

-###### Translator
+###### Adapter

 ```
-rails g notify:translator foo
+rails g notify:adapter foo
 ```

-Generates a translator that will allow you to convert notification delivery data into an action that sends the notification by way of the service it is built for.
+Generates a adapter that will allow you to convert notification delivery data into an action that sends the notification by way of the service it is built for.

-For example, if your app sends out push notifications and you have a service object that handles sending a message to a particular device token, generate a translator named "push" and edit the generated class's `deliver` method to retrieve the device token from the delivery receiver, render the message of the notification, and send both to your service object for delivery.
+For example, if your app sends out push notifications and you have a service object that handles sending a message to a particular device token, generate a adapter named "push" and edit the generated class's `deliver` method to retrieve the device token from the delivery receiver, render the message of the notification, and send both to your service object for delivery.

-To automatically deliver a particular notification type through your created "push" translator, add it to the declaration's `deliver_via` rule: `deliver_via << :push`.
+To automatically deliver a particular notification type through your created "push" adapter, add it to the declaration's `deliver_via` rule: `deliver_via << :push`.

 ##### Declaring a notification